kevgo/run-that-app/README.md

 #### mise

 [Mise](https://github.com/jdx/mise) is a rewrite of asdf in Rust.
 It allows installing applications, sets up shims and shell integration.
+It also runs tasks and manages your environment variables.

-Compared to rtx, run-that-app also supports Windows, offers conditional execution, and allows writing application installation logic in a robust programming language that eliminates most runtime errors.
+Compared to mise, run-that-app is much simpler and focused on doing one thing well.

 #### pkgx

 [Pkgx](https://pkgx.sh) is a more full-fledged alternative to run-that-app with more bells and whistles, a better user experience, better shell integration, and more polished design.
 It comes with its own [app store](https://tea.xyz) that apps need to be listed in to be installable.
-These is (or at least used to be) a blockchain component to this.
+There is (or at least used to be) a blockchain component to this.

-Compared to pkgx, run-that-app is leaner, supports more platforms (Windows), and offers additional features like the ability to compile from source, optional execution, and checking whether an application is available for your platform.
+Compared to pkgx, run-that-app is focused on doing one thing well, offers additional features like the ability to compile from source, optional execution, and checking whether an application is available for your platform.